- Professional Harmar Installation Included

 What You Need To Know When Ordering

 The Vantage Stair Lift must be professionally installed.
 A Harmar Professional Installer will come to your house and measure your staircase.
 The Installer will then return and installation takes 90 minutes or less.
 Please keep in mind that some states* require permits for the installation of the Vantage Stair Lift.
 Please be aware that installation of the Vantage Stair Lift may not be available in some regions.
 Contact a SpinLife Product Expert to confirm that service is provided in your area.

-*States that we know require additional permitting: AL, CA, CT, FL, GA, MA, MI, NJ, NY, OR, WA.
+*States that we know require additional permitting: AL, CA, CT, FL, GA, MA, MI, MN, NJ, NY, OR, WA.